sh7CBAC/Heimdall/README.md

 ## 🙏 Credits

-Heimdall is built on top of the Xray ecosystem and extends the foundation of the excellent [3X-UI](https://github.com/MHSanaei/3x-ui/) project by MHSanaei with additional operational, subscription, routing, and management capabilities.
+Heimdall is built on top of the Xray ecosystem and is based on the excellent [3X-UI](https://github.com/MHSanaei/3x-ui/) project by MHSanaei.

-Heimdall also integrates and customizes ideas from the [Ourenus](https://github.com/MatinDehghanian/Ourenus) subscription template, created by Matin Dehghanian, to provide cleaner and smarter subscription output for real-world deployments.
+It also integrates and customizes ideas from the [Ourenus](https://github.com/MatinDehghanian/Ourenus) subscription template, created by Matin Dehghanian, to provide a cleaner subscription experience.

 Special thanks to the open-source projects, developers, and communities that make this ecosystem possible.

 ## 💛 Support the Project